hugolgst/monetae/README.md

 Its purpose is not to create yet another standard trying to attract the interest and adoption of the community, but rather to make a canister available for any future DAO[^2] on the IC[^3].

+## Features

+monetæ is compliant with ERC20, which means that basic transfers as well as approvals/allowances are available.
+All operations are recorded on what is called the ledger, retrievable with the ledger function.
+Due to IC's reverse gas[^4], the canister needs to be powered with the cycles in advance.

 ## Running the project locally

 If you want to test your project locally, you can use the following commands: